siestheapp/landingpage/readme.md

 # Sies — Waitlist Landing (Static)

+**Copyright © 2025 Sean Davey.
+All rights reserved.**

 This is a single-file static site (`index.html`).
 You can deploy it *as-is* anywhere that serves static files.

+## Project Ownership

+This project is owned and developed by **Sean Davey**.
+All code, design, and intellectual property contained within this repository are proprietary and protected by copyright law.

 ## Easiest ways to deploy